 DW: Challenge the status quo, focus on adapting your practice to the changing workforce, and do not settle for the traditions of the past.
 Your educated to create the future not follow the history.

-Learn more about Leadership in Nursing Practice: The Intersection of Innovation and Teamwork in Healthcare Systems, Fourth Edition and request your review copy today!
+Learn more about Leadership in Nursing Practice: Changing the Landscape of Health Care and request your review copy today!